 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 Financial instruments that potentially subject the Company to credit risk consist of cash and amounts receivable.
 The Company has reduced its credit risk by depositing its cash with financial institutions that operate globally.
-Also, as the majority of its receivables are with the government of Canada in the form of sales tax, the credit risk is minimal.
+A portion of the Company's receivables are with the government of Canada in the form of sales tax, the credit risk is minimal.
+The majority of the remaining receivables are with a company with no history of default.
 Therefore, the Company is not exposed to significant credit risk and overall the Company's credit risk has not changed significantly from the prior year.